Mount Kilimanjaro: Safety

-In literature and film
+In literature and media

 Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
 Its western summit is called the Masai 'Ngaje Ngai', the House of God.
 Close to the western summit there is a dried and frozen carcas of a leopard.
 No one has explained what the leopard was seeking at that altitude.